How to Install a KVM Guest OS from the Command-Line

 Moreover, the preceding example is very simple.
 To properly configure a guest virtual machine, much more detailed options are required.

-The following command will create a Debian 11 guest virtual machine named debian11-minimal, but with a few additional options.
-It will also have 2 GiB of RAM, 1 virtual CPU, and a 20 GiB qcow2 virtual disk.
-This, on the other hand, will make use of the serial console.
+The command below will create a Debian 12 guest virtual machine named debian-12-minimal, but with a few extra options.
+This will also have 2 GiB of RAM, 1 virtual CPU, and a 20 GiB qcow2 virtual disk.
+This, on the other hand, will use a serial console.

 $ sudo virt-install \